illubaby/Optimization_RISC-V/Implementation/README.md

 - DT-Arr Kernel: Using 3 arrays naming features[], threshold[], child[], and using a while-loop statement to iteratively traverse the tree.

 The goal of designing three new DT kernels is to compared against the widely-adopted naive DT design.
 The article also do kernels comparison between DT kernel designs and pinpoint the optimal kernel solution by evaluating the performance on a RISC-V platform (PULPissimo).
 The result is: achieving up to 4.5us latency, 4.8x speedup, and 45% storage reduction.

+#### Method 4: LiteAIR5: A System-Level Framework for the Design and Modeling of AI-extended RISC-V Cores ( Kiệt)